Five from Finland

 The textile deposit pilot introduced by the City of Lahti has proven that a small incentive can get residents to sort and recycle old textiles more actively.City of Lahti

-Previously crowned the European Green Capital and recognised as one of five forward-thinking European cities, Lahti once again demonstrated its commitment to green initiatives by launching earlier this year a groundbreaking pilot to address the environmental impact of discarded textiles.
+Previously crowned the European Green Capital and recognised as one of five forward-thinking European cities, Lahti once again demonstrated its commitment to green initiatives by launching last year a groundbreaking pilot to address the environmental impact of discarded textiles.

 “Our future depends on a circular economy, but it can’t just be the consumers’ responsibility to take care of recycling,” said Kimmo Rinne, development manager at Salpakierto, a municipal company that handles waste management in the Lahti region.
 “With this pilot we want to ask what countries, cities and companies can do to help make recycling easier and more attractive to people.
 Deposits have worked well before, maybe there could be one for textiles in the future.”